letaprodoit/lapdi-reorder-reminders/README.md

 * Download from repository
 * Unzip the zip file in the directory where CS-Cart runs
-* If the zip creates a new directory called `tsp-appointments` you will need to run the install script, else you are done
+* If the zip creates a new directory called `tsp-reorder-reminders` you will need to run the install script, else you are done
 * If `tsp-reorder-reminders` folder created by zip, Navigate to the folder.
 Update the $target_loc in the install.php and run its.
 Command: php install.php
 * Open CS-Cart Administration Control Panel
 * Navigate to Addons -> Manage Addons
 * Find the "The Software People: Re-Order Reminders" addon and click "Install" (If you don't see it make sure "All Stores" is selected at the top of the screen)
 * After Install, from the Addons listing click on Settings for "The Software People: Re-Order Reminders"
-* Update The Appointment settings
+* Update The Re-Order Reminder settings
+* Add a Store (new since 4.x) to each Option by editing each one of the options below in Products -> Options

 ## USING THE ADDON